Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Visit Rimini, Italy

 Rimini is so much more than a transport hub on the way to San Marino.
 We walked the city (about 8km) before our bus to San Marino.
 An overnight stay would have been better!
-Whether you stay for a few hours or make a holiday of it, Rimini offers far more than the headline grabbing stunning beach.
+Whether you stay for a few hours or make a holiday of it, Rimini offers far more than the headline-grabbing stunning beach.
 So don’t just rush through to catch the bus to San Marino.
 I’m writing up a separate guide on it.

 Things to do in Rimini

-Here’s some highlights, and all on the itinerary map I made for you.
+Here are some highlights, and all on the itinerary map I made for you.

-- Find the huge ferris wheel and eat icecream
+- Find the huge Ferris wheel and eat ice cream.

-- Admire the ancient Ponte di Tiberio and the river setting in the centre of Rimini
+- Admire the ancient Ponte di Tiberio and the river setting in the centre of Rimini.

 - Enjoy the Piazzas in the centre, cafes and excellent food